 “Did you, for a moment feel that your life is going to end now?
 And there are just so many things yet to be done… yet to be said… so many people yet to be loved… Do you know that feeling?”

 “Do you know what it feels like when the life-giving air is cut off from your body?
 When you feel such excruciating pain and you fear that this will probably the last thing you might feel?
-All you scream is help and you are afraid that nobody will come on the right time?
+All you scream is help and you are afraid that nobody will come at the right time?
 Or worse, nobody will come at all?”

 Tristan really had no idea where all this was leading to.
 But he did know a lot of the feelings and fears she was talking about.
 He was living them.
 It was his reality.
 Scarlett got up and stood by the side and said in a whisper, “Today Mathew barged into my office and tried to strangle me.”

 Tristan’s heart broke at her words.
 Scarlett’s voice was laced with fear.
 She must be feeling lonely and scared.
 Scarlett hid it so well.
 But now she removed all her masks and she was herself.
-He knew from the tears in her eyes that she had held all this inside her heart and that she was breaking down, now in the blanket of nights, with nothing but the stars as witness.
-Scarlett slowly sank down on her knees and cried.
-It hurt him ten times more that he was there right beside her, totally powerless and helpless.
+He knew from the tears in her eyes that she had held all this inside her heart and that she was breaking down, now in the blanket of nights, with nothing but the stars as the witness.
+Scarlett slowly sank down to her knees and cried.
+It hurt him ten times more because he was there right beside her, totally powerless and helpless.
 He would move heaven and earth to hold her for a minute, to promise her that it’s alright, that I’ve got you… that she was strong, that she was brave… that she was a lovely lovely person and that he loved her…

 But damn this life on the other side of the frame.